Jessmogge/BlueStaqChallenge/README.md

 # BlueStaqChallenge
-Challenge to create a data repository for a library cataloging system

 Database Challenge 1
 You are tasked with designing a simple library management system that includes the following entities: books, authors, and borrowers.